The Monkey King 2: Plot

 500 years after Sun Wukong's (Aaron Kwok) imprisonment under the Five Fingers Mountain, a young Buddhist monk Tang Sanzang (Feng Shaofeng) sets out for a journey to the Thunder Monastery in India to collect Buddha's scriptures.
 When he is attacked by a tiger, he is forced to free Wukong and the Monkey King learns that he has to protect the monk throughout the journey, because the Bodhisattva Guanyin ensured he would be bound by an enchanted circlet that can cause him pain whenever Tang Sanzang chants a certain sutra.
 Soon the duo meet Zhu Bajie (Xiaoshenyang), a lustful pig demon, and Sha Wujing (Him Law), a djinn-like monk.
 He fights a dragon, defeats it and transforms it into a horse as his mount.

 The company travel to the Yun Hai Xi Kingdom, a land terrorized by the White Bone Demon (Gong Li) who has been eating people in order to extend her unnatural life and avoid the Wheel of Reincarnation.
 As the demoness learns about Sanzang, she decides to eat him in order to stop her reincarnation cycle and achieve everlasting demonhood.
 She takes the appearance of an old woman and lures the group into a cottage in the woods.
 To prevent Wukong from using his truth-seeking eyes to see through her disguise immediately, she throws tainted dust into his eyes that clouds his sight.
 Then while her disguised minions keep Wukong, Bajie and Wujing occupied, the demoness tells Sanzang a story about how she was forced to marry as a young girl, and when her village suffered famine, the people blamed her for it, even calling her an evil demon, and attempted to kill her as a sacrifice to the gods.
 As Tang comforts the old lady, she attempts to kill him, but is stopped by Wukong.
 The demoness escapes before Wukong can deal the killing blow and leaves the dead body of the old lady behind.
 Sanzang and the others don't believe Wukong that all the women he murdered were demons, and blame him for killing the innocent.
 Sanzang punishes Wukong by chanting the sutra and causing the circlet to tighten painfully on his head.
 Afterwards, Sanzang climbs to the top of a mountain where Wukong is sulking.
-Sanzang tells Wukong he thinks they are both very alike, for they both only trust what their own eyes sees.
+Sanzang tells Wukong he thinks they are both very alike, for they both only trust what their own eyes see.
 But together, they are better able to discern the truth.
 This is why they were all chosen to be on this journey together.